hamling-ling/ShaRinGan/src/app/README.md

 ```
 $ ./download_model.sh
 ```
-5. Confirm audio interface.
+5. Confirm audio interface\
 If you are using an audio interface other than DUO-CAPTURE, you need to modify following line of sharingan.py
 ```
 DEVICE_NAME = 'DUO-CAPTURE'
 ```
-6. Setup DUO-CAPTURE mk2 (If you are using)
+6. Setup DUO-CAPTURE mk2 (If you are using)\
   You need to set EXT switch to "**" not "*" (as described [here]( https://ubuntuforums.org/showthread.php?t=1905531 "Ubuntu forums - Roland USB audio interface impossible to make it work"))
 4. Run the app
 ```
 $ ./sharingan.sh